 Paul is an Associate Professor in the Department of Human and Organizational Development, Peabody College at Vanderbilt University.
 He also serves as the Associate Chair in the Department of Human & Organizational Development.
 His research is in the area of community organizing, participation, social power and community change.

 Brian is a member of Pacifica’s Adjunct Faculty in the M.A.
 Counseling Psychology department.
-He is a native Angeleno, having grown-up in the 1970s in an impoverished ghetto of suburban Los Angeles as a gay man, Brian has been a gay psychological activist for many years.
-His clinical focus is on issues pertaining to the LGBT population from a gay-affirmative psychodynamic Jungian orientation.
-Brian has a special interest in helping to develop a gay-affirmative myth and archetypal understanding of homosexual
+He is a native Angeleno, having grown-up as a gay man in the 1970s in an impoverished ghetto of suburban Los Angeles.
+Brian has been a gay grassroots-psychological activist for many years.
+His clinical focus is on the empowerment and cultivation of LGBT personhood that honors and values the social role and visionary aspects of the LGBT experience from an affirmative and psychodynamic Jungian orientation.

 Zaman has a doctorate in Political Science and completed his postgraduate studies in Islamic Mysticism (Sufism) and Islamic Gnosticism (Erfan).
 He has taught at Kabul University, the University of Southern California, the University of California, Los Angeles, and several community colleges in Southern California.
 His of areas of specialization are: Islamic Studies; Sufism; Theosophy; Political Philosophy;and Poetic Expression in Mystical Thought.